-The committee held a public hearing on the Convention on June 19, 2014.
+In the 113th Congress, the committee held a public hearing on the Protocol on June 19, 2014.
 Testimony was received from Robert Stack, Deputy Assistant Secretary (International Tax Affairs) at the U.S. Department of the Treasury; Thomas Barthold, Chief of Staff of the Joint Committee on Taxation; Mary Jean Riley, Vice President of North American Stainless; and Catherine Schultz, Vice President for Tax Policy of the National Foreign Trade Council.
-A transcript of the hearing is included in Annex 2.

-On July 16, 2014, the committee considered the Protocol and ordered it favorably reported by voice vote, with a quorum present and without objection.
+A transcript of the hearing may be found in Annex 2, pages 67-102 of Exec.
+Rept.
+113-10.
+On July 16, 2014, the committee considered the Protocol and ordered it favorably reported with a quorum present and without objection.